andrewgryan/sql-playground/forest/README.md

 There should be a relational way to map netCDF4 dimension information to a SQL query.
-If we have 1000 files, we could make a single query to generate dropdown menus and other widgets without having to exhaustively search/cache all of that meta-data in the Cloud
+If we have 1000 files, we could make a single query to generate dropdown menus and other widgets without having to exhaustively search/cache all of that meta-data in the Cloud, which depending on round trip to AWS time, could take minutes or hours to prepare

 ```python
 # Python hierarchical structure